Christoph197/cs1302-spring-2014-hw/hw2/EXERCISES.md

 **(4 points) Make sure your Piazza account has a recognizable avatar/picture associated with it.
 You need only confirm that you've done this in the space below.**

+Change this statement to say that you did setup a picture for your Piazza account.

 ## Exercise 3

 **(2 points) On Piazza, comment on another student’s post constructively, and provide a link to it in the space below.**

+ * Post Title:
+ * Post URL:

 ## Exercise 4

 **(2 points) On Piazza, comment on a second student’s post constructively, and provide a link to it in the space below.**

+ * Post Title:
+ * Post URL:

 ## Exercise 5

 **(2 points) On Piazza, comment on a third student’s post constructively, and provide a link to it in the space below.**

+ * Post Title:
+ * Post URL: